 Classics

 Classics is the original “interdisciplinary” study.
 A student concentrating in classics can study not only the language, but the art, history, religion and law of the ancient world.
-The study of classics at Washington and Lee is provides exceptional opportunities for students to conduct professional work such as excavating in the Athenian Agora or participating in an international scholarly project, collecting and digitizing graffiti from the ancient world.
+The study of classics at Washington and Lee provides exceptional opportunities for students to conduct professional work such as excavating in the Athenian Agora or participating in an international scholarly project, collecting and digitizing graffiti from the ancient world.

 About the Program